Dennis-Rosenbaum/quad-assignment-backend/README.md

 # Welcome to the assignment of Dennis Rosenbaum

 This project is a simple REST API that allows you to get and check trivia questions.
 The API provides the following endpoints:
-/questions?count=1 (GET) - Returns a list of trivia questions.
+- /questions?count=1 (GET) - Returns a list of trivia questions.
 The count parameter (optional) specifies the number of questions to return.
-/questions/{questionId}/answers/{answerId} (GET) - Checks if the answer with the specified question and answer combination is correct.
+- /questions/{questionId}/answers/{answerId} (GET) - Checks if the answer with the specified question and answer combination is correct.
 An API key must be added (to the apiKey query) to ensure private access.
-/checkanswers (POST) - Same functionality as the previous endpoint, deprecated but still available as per specification
+- /checkanswers (POST) - Same functionality as the previous endpoint, deprecated but still available as per specification

-For all endpoints, check out the swagger documentation: `http://localhost:8080/swagger-ui/index.html`
+For all endpoints, check out the swagger documentation: [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

+## Production
+For the live swagger documentation, see [https://quad-assignment-gqbafbdwdpgnaxgy.westeurope-01.azurewebsites.net/swagger-ui/index.html](https://quad-assignment-gqbafbdwdpgnaxgy.westeurope-01.azurewebsites.net/swagger-ui/index.html)

 ## Start the project
 1. Start of by cloning the project to your local machine.
 2. Add a file to the root directory of the project called `application.properties` with the content below.
+3. Install dependencies by executing `mvn clean install`
-3. Run the project by executing `mvn spring-boot:run` in the root directory of the project.
+4. Run the project by executing `mvn spring-boot:run` in the root directory of the project.
 The application will be available at `http://localhost:8080`.

 ## application.properties
 ```